The ALMA Frontier Fields Survey. VI. Lensing-corrected 1.1mm number counts in Abell 2744, MACSJ0416.1-2403, MACSJ1149.5+2223, Abell 370 and Abell S1063: Data

 Two sources in A370 and two in AS1063 have spectroscopic redshifts, these are A370-ID01, A370-ID03, AS1063-ID02 and AS1063-ID04.
 A370-ID01 has a $z_{\textmd{spec}}=1.06$ (secure) counterpart within $\approx0\farcs4$ from GLASS, identifying multiple emission lines.
 A370-ID03 has a $z_{\textmd{spec}}=1.258$ (secure) counterpart within $\approx0\farcs2$ from \citet{Lagattuta2022} using MUSE at VLT.
 They give a redshift confidence flag of 3 to this source, indicating high reliability; this means that the redshift is either based on multiple clear spectral features, or on a single high-significance emission line with additional information.
 AS1063-ID02 has a $z_{\textmd{spec}}=1.438$ (possible/probable) counterpart within $\approx0\farcs2$ from GLASS. \citet{Treu2015} give a redshift quality flag of 2.5 to this source, indicating that either a single strong emission line is robustly detected and the identification is supported by a photometric redshift, or that more than one feature is marginally detected, or that a single line is detected with marginal quality.
 AS1063-ID04 has a $z_{\textmd{spec}}=0.61$ counterpart within $\approx1\farcs1$ from \citet{Gomez2012}, obtained from $\textmd{H}\beta$ and $\textmd{[O III]}$ emission lines using GMOS at Gemini-South.
 It has a $z_{\textmd{spec}}=0.609$ (possible) counterpart within $\approx0\farcs9$ from GLASS, having a single line detection of marginal quality but strong $\textmd{[S III]}\lambda9069$ and $\textmd{[S III]}\lambda9531$ emission lines using the G141 grism.
 It also has a $z_{\textmd{spec}}=0.611$ (secure) counterpart within $\approx0\farcs9$ from CLASH using MUSE at VLT.
 We adopt the latter value for this work.
-This counterpart was listed in a follow-up study to $24\,\mu\textmd{m}$ selected galaxies by \citet{Walth2019}.
+This counterpart is well resolved in HST images, displaying a clear spiral-like morphology.
+Using CLASH HST mosaics, \citet{Connor2017} derived a semi-major axis length of $\approx3\farcs5$ for this galaxy.
+AS1063-ID04 is found towards the disk of this galaxy, at $\approx1''$ from its center.
+In addition, this counterpart was listed in a follow-up study to $24\,\mu\textmd{m}$ selected galaxies by \citet{Walth2019}.
 They identified eight emission lines using LDSS-3 at Magellan-Clay in this galaxy, and reported the discovery of a luminous kpc-sized HII region at one edge of its disk.